U-PROX IC A

 Wired Computer Network (Ethernet)

-The Ethernet interface is used to network system components and, when using PoE technology, to supply power.
+The Ethernet interface is used to network system components.
 Ethernet cables without additional equipment can be run up to 100 meters, with data speeds up to 100 Mbps.

 The following examples show direct crimping for connection to a switch or router, and crossover wiring for connection to a computer: